RichardCouperthwaite/BAREFOOT-Framework/readme.md

 * func : function constraints, must take the input matrix (x) and output a vector of length equal to the number of samples in the input matrix (x) with boolean values.
 * keepSubRunning : Determines whether the subprocesses are left running while calling the Truth Model
 * verbose : Determines the logging level for tracking the calculations.
+* sampleScheme : This determines the approach used when sampling the design space.
+Three options are available Latin Hypercube sampling ("LHS"), grid sampling ("Grid") or custom ("Custom").
+The custom sampling approach requries a Pandas created csv file with possible points to query to be included in the data subdirectory of the BAREFOOT Framework.
+* tmSampleOpt : This sets the acquisition function to use when determining the points to evaluate from the Truth Model.
+The possible values are the same as for the acquisitionFunc parameter.
+* logname : This changes the name of the log file that will hold the progress output.
+* maximize : This parameter toggles maximization and minimization.
+The framework will always operate as a maximization, however, by setting this parameter to False, the output from all the models will be multiplied by -1 to ensure that the framework actually minimizes the function.
+* train_func : When training the reduced order models after the Truth Model queries, it is necessary to include this function that will actually do the training.
+* reification : Boolean parameter that toggles whether the framework will use the reification approach or not.
+Defaults to True.
+* batch : Boolean parameter that toggles the batch approach in the framework.
+Defaults to True.

 The second stage sets up the specific calculation required: